Ed Armbrister: Professional career

 Armbrister played in the minor leagues from 1967 to 1973.
 He was included in a blockbuster trade on November 29, 1971, when the Cincinnati Reds acquired him from the Houston Astros along with Jack Billingham, Cesar Geronimo, Denis Menke, and Joe Morgan, in exchange for Lee May, Tommy Helms, and Jimmy Stewart.
 The trade helped to transform the Reds into the juggernaut known as the Big Red Machine that would dominate the National League for the next five seasons.

-Armbrister made his MLB debut on August 31, 1973, at the age of 25, entering as a pinch hitter for Pete Rose and striking out in his only plate appearance in a 10–4 win over the San Diego Padres.
+Armbrister made his MLB debut on August 31, 1973, at the age of 25, entering as a pinch runner for Pete Rose and later striking out in his only plate appearance in a 10–4 win over the San Diego Padres.
 He hit his first home run five days later against the Astros.
 He finished his rookie year with a .216 batting average with one home run and five runs batted in (RBIs) in 18 games played.

 In the tenth inning of Game 3 of the 1975 World Series, with Gerónimo on base and nobody out, Armbrister collided with Boston Red Sox catcher Carlton Fisk at home plate while starting to run out a sacrifice bunt, leading to a wild throw by Fisk to second base that allowed Gerónimo to reach third base and eventually score the winning run.
 Home plate umpire Larry Barnett did not make an interference call on Armbrister, a decision which was a source of heated debate after the Reds won the game, 6–5.

 Armbrister played in 73 games during the 1976 season, the most in his career, batting a career-best .295.
 He laid down a sacrifice bunt in his only plate appearance in that year's National League Championship Series (NLCS), and did not play in the Reds' four-game sweep of the New York Yankees in the World Series.
 Armbrister played his final major league game on October 2, 1977, at the age of 29.
 He finished his final season with a .256 batting average with one home run and five RBIs in 65 games.
 For his career, he batted .245 with 4 home runs and 19 RBIs in 224 games.